dyalog-training/2025-ListsWorkshop/docs/day1.md

     MAT.CountA ← { your solution here }
     ```

+    While developing, you can check your answer against a nested solution:

+    ```
+          MAT.(CountA words)
+    21313
+          NEST.(CountA words)
+    21313
+    ```

-    Then you can run the test suite to check your answers:
+    You can also run the test suite to check your answers:

     ```
           Tests.Run MAT